-Non-steady state models are increasingly being applied in dynamic coastal environments, but they are still primarily based on forcing from smooth varying boundaries that mimic seasonal forcing or long-term variability (Soetaert et al., 1996; Rabouille et al., 2001a; Zindorf et al., 2021).
-Explicit consideration of abrupt changes in the upper boundary of the model caused by events such as landslides, flash flooding, turbiditic transfer of materials on a continental slope, and trawling is still relatively uncaptured by these models (but see De Borger et al. (2021) for inclusion of erosion events).
-In this paper, we adapt OMEXDIA (Soetaert et al., 1996), a well-known reaction transport model, to investigate the changes in the solid and liquid phases during massive deposition event.
+Non-steady-state models are increasingly being applied in dynamic coastal environments, but they are still primarily based on forcing from smooth varying boundaries that mimic seasonal forcing or long-term variability (Soetaert et al., 1996b; Rabouille et al., 2001a; Zindorf et al., 2021).
+Explicit consideration of abrupt changes in the upper boundary of the model caused by events such as landslides, flash flooding, turbiditic transfer of materials on a continental slope, and trawling is still relatively uncaptured by these models (but see De Borger et al., 2021, for inclusion of erosion events).
+In this paper, we adapt OMEXDIA (Soetaert et al., 1996a), a well-known reaction transport model, to investigate the changes in the solid and liquid phases during massive deposition event.
 Our efforts highlight the algorithm's utility in incorporating this process with minimal numerical issues.
-The model represented the basic characteristics of the data derived from the November/December 2008 flood event at

-- 580 Station A in the Rhône Delta's depocenter (Fig 4).
-The simulated flux was also in agreement with the estimate from field data, as diffusive oxygen uptake (DOU) rate sampled 26 days after the event (8th December 2008) was $16.6 \pm 2.9 \text{ mmol m}^{-2} \text{ d}^{-1}$ (Cathalot et al., 2010) while the estimate from the model was 18 mmol m-2 d-1.
+The model represented the basic characteristics of the data derived from the November/December 2008 flood event at station A in the Rhône Delta's depocenter (Fig. 4).
+The simulated flux was also in agreement with the estimate from field data, as diffusive oxygen uptake (DOU) rate sampled 26 d after the event (8 December 2008) was $16.6 \pm 2.9 \,\mathrm{mmol}\,\mathrm{m}^{-2}\,\mathrm{d}^{-1}$ (Cathalot et al., 2010) while the estimate from the model was $18 \,\mathrm{mmol}\,\mathrm{m}^{-2}\,\mathrm{d}^{-1}$ .
 As the inclusion of such discontinuity in PDE(s) presents numerical challenges in classic solvers, the implementation utilized by our model ensures such difficulties are overcome.
-This is the result of improved development of solvers adapted to such problem (Soetaert et al., 2010b).
-This - 585 difference in the approach employed here distinguishes ours from other published models (e.g Berg et al. (2003), Velde et al. (2018)) with similar scientific motivation for time dependent simulation.
+This is the result of improved development of solvers adapted to such a problem (Soetaert et al., 2010b).
+This difference in the approach employed here distinguishes ours from other published models (e.g. Berg et al., 2003; van de Velde et al., 2018) with similar scientific motivation for time-dependent simulation.
 Overall, the validation of the model output with field observations lends some confidence in using the model in scenarios involving abrupt changes in boundary conditions and investigating biogeochemical changes in the sediment as a result of such an event.
-This is despite the model under-estimation of the amplitude of sulfate and DIC at depth which can be improved with better optimization of some parameters, especially

-590 those derived from previous study that might not be suited for such flooding regime or with better process resolution relating to these pathways.
-Nonetheless, there are advantages to this model especially in the case of episodic flood deposit event, where only a snapshot of data is available at any given time.
+This is despite the model underestimation of the amplitude of sulfate and DIC at depth which can be improved with better optimization of some parameters, especially those derived from previous studies that might not be suited for such a flooding regime or with better process resolution relating to these pathways.
+Nonetheless, there are advantages to this model especially in the case of episodic flood deposit events, where only a snapshot of data is available at any given time.
 Modelling tools capable of simulating this event with high fidelity can provide continuous information of the system state and help fill in data gaps needed to understand the sediment's response on different timescales.